LittleAlex23/LoginApp/README.md

 # LoginWebApp
-Description: This side-project is not finished.
+Description: This web applcation is just a side-project whch is not finished.
 The only thing it can do currently is creating/editing/deleting accounts.
 I am planning to add more to the project since I am interested in Java EE.

 Programming language: Java